Recent analysis defines 50 percent Internet usage by population as a tipping point for economic growth among developing countries.

 The United Nations International Telecommunications Union recently announced that by 2014 there will be nearly three billion Internet users.
 Shortly thereafter, on May 17, at the World Telecommunication and Information Society Day (WTISD) the UN discussed the digital divide—the technology gap that increases economic disparity making growth and competition on a global scale more difficult for developing nations.

-During the discussion Secretary-General of the UN, Ban Ki-moon noted broadband connectivity as a hugely important tool in reaching the three pillars of sustainable development in nations: economic growth, social inclusion, and environmental balance.
+Broadband connectivity is a hugely important tool in reaching the three pillars of sustainable development in nations: economic growth, social inclusion, and environmental balance.
+While most countries are

 Identifying the Divide